 It's hard to overstate the impact that Live has had on the music software marketplace.
 When the first version was released in 2001 it threw out the traditional design rulebook and established itself not just as a recording program for composers, but also as a performance instrument in itself.
 Since then, it's exploded in popularity and influenced the development of countless other desktop and mobile apps.

-While some of the changes might require a little getting used to for veterans, Ableton has again managed to enhance Live’s capabilities without adding bloat to its famously streamlined workflow.
+While some of the changes in Live 11 might require a little getting used to for veterans, Ableton has again managed to enhance the software's capabilities without adding bloat to its famously streamlined workflow.
 It retains its place at the cutting edge of DAW technology.

 Read the Ableton Live 11 Suite review